nerisest/email-forwarding/README.md

   - this email is then passed into a MIMEMultiPart object, creating the email with respective senders and recipients
 - the script sets up a SMTP server, connects to Gmail, establishes a TLS connection and sends the email before closing the connection

-the script is currently running every day at midnight UTC (to facilitate my parents, where they are currently situated in UTC+8 timezone) through **crontab**, with the following commands:
+**my command for crontab does not work properly so the script is manually executed when a new mail is received. will be fixed in a later date.**

-**command does not work properly so the script is manually executed when a new mail is received.**
+~~the script is currently running every day at midnight UTC (to facilitate my parents, where they are currently situated in UTC+8 timezone) through **crontab**, with the following commands:~~
 ~~- 0 0 * * * /home/tsesiren/Desktop/other stuff/email-automation-thing/emailforward.py~~